Search the Health Library

 Visit jhm.trsretire.com and click on the last tab, "Getting Ready to Retire".
 You can register for one or all five webinars that will help you plan and transition to retirement.
 All webinars are offered twice per month.

 "Countdown to Retirement" checklist

-If you’re planning to retire within the next 12 months, right now you should be taking specific steps toward that goal.
-The checklist below provides employees of the Johns Hopkins Health System/ Johns Hopkins Hospital a general schedule for retirement preparation—including the best time to begin filing some of the required forms and making the necessary contacts with the Pension Office.
+If you’re planning to retire within the next 12 months, you should be taking specific steps toward that goal.
+The checklist below provides employees of the Johns Hopkins Health System/Johns Hopkins Hospital a general schedule for retirement preparation – including the best time to begin filing some of the required forms and making the necessary contacts with the Retirement Office.

 12 months prior to retirement: